tk1971-Jpn/DICOM-to-JPEG/README.md

 The following Python modules are required, so please make sure to install them in advance.
 `pydicom` `numpy` `matplotlib` `sys` `glob` `pathlib` `ipywidgets`

+If `ipywidgets` is not working properly, please run the following script **in the terminal** to enable ipywidgets.<br>
+`jupyter notebook:`
+jupyter nbextension enable --py widgetsnbextension
+`jupyter lab:`<br>
+jupyter labextension install @jupyter-widgets/jupyterlab-manager

 **Note:**
 When using a Windows PC, a SyntaxError (unicode error) related to the path can be resolved by adding `r` at the beginning of the path.
 `NG` path = "C:\Users\myname\Documents\file.txt"